leplatrem/blog.mathieu-leplatre.info/content/pages/about.rst

    :align: right

 My name is Mathieu Leplatre, and this website is mostly about my profession: developer.
-I'm employed by the `Mozilla Corporation <https://en.wikipedia.org/wiki/Mozilla_Corporation>`_ since December 2014, and currently located in Barcelona, Spain.
+I've been employed by the `Mozilla Corporation <https://en.wikipedia.org/wiki/Mozilla_Corporation>`_ since December 2014, and I'm currently located in Barcelona, Spain.

 You can contact me by email (``mathieu`` @ ``leplat`` . ``re``).
 I'm also on `Github <https://github.com/leplatrem/>`_ and `LinkedIn <https://www.linkedin.com/in/leplatre>`_, but if you are a recruiter, please take some time to read about my values below